OML-Team/open-metric-learning/docs/source/oml/logging.rst

 * `Tensorboard <https://pytorch.org/docs/stable/tensorboard.html>`_ — is active by default.
 It will log charts (losses, metrics, statistics) and visualisation of model's mistakes for further analysis.

-* `Neptune <https://neptune.ai/>`_  — an option for advanced logging & collaboration.
+* `Neptune <https://neptune.ai/>`_  — an option for advanced logging & collaboration with a team.
-  It will log the same information as Tensorboard, but also the original source code, all the configs for easier reproducibility and telemetry as GPU/CPU/Memory utilization.
+  It will log everything logged by Tensorboard, but also the original source code, all the configs for easier reproducibility and telemetry such as GPU, CPU and Memory utilization.
   To activate Neptune you need to set ``neptune_project`` in a config file and provide your ``NEPTUNE_API_TOKEN`` as env variable.
-  Thus, the resulting command may look like:
+  Thus, the resulting training command may look like this:

   .. code-block:: bash

       export NEPTUNE_API_TOKEN=your_token python train.py

-Let's consider an example of what you get using `Neptune` for `feature extractor <https://github.com/OML-Team/open-metric-learning/tree/main/pipelines/features_extraction>`_ pipeline.
+Let's consider an example of what you get using `Neptune` for the `feature extractor <https://github.com/OML-Team/open-metric-learning/tree/main/pipelines/features_extraction>`_ pipeline.